karenetheridge/Dist-Zilla-Plugin-MungeFile-WithData/README.md

 # DESCRIPTION

-This is a `FileMunger` plugin for [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) that passes the main module through a [Text::Template](https://metacpan.org/pod/Text::Template), with a variable provided that contain the content from the file's `__DATA__` section.
+This is a [FileMunger](https://metacpan.org/pod/Dist::Zilla::Role::FileMunger) plugin for [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) that passes a file(s) through a [Text::Template](https://metacpan.org/pod/Text::Template), with a variable provided that contains the content from the file's `__DATA__` section.

 [Text::Template](https://metacpan.org/pod/Text::Template) is used to transform the file by making the `$DATA`